1. Homekeyboard_arrow_right

 Curator: Martín Hurtado

-The concept of “carpentry calligraphies” refers to a style of architectural design and creation inspired by the aesthetics of carpentry and artisanal woodwork, which involves joining discontinuous pieces and parts to achieve a unified body.
-This technique highlights the use of lines and geometric shapes that articulate joints, series, and rhythms typical of carpentry to build a unified language with a sense of solidity and precision.
-Order and variation:
+The concept of “carpentry calligraphies” refers to a style of architectural design and construction inspired by the aesthetics of carpentry and artisanal woodwork, in which discontinuous pieces are joined to form a unified body.
+This technique highlights the use of lines and geometric shapes that articulate joints, series, and rhythms typical of carpentry, creating a unified language with a sense of solidity and precision:

 1. Order: In carpentry calligraphies, order is established through a clear geometric structure that identifies two elements: a load-bearing skeleton and a finishing envelope.
 The regularity of the skeleton provides visual and structural stability, following proven wood assembly patterns.
-The continuity of the envelope constitutes the skin, the mantle that unifies and defines the limit of the form, allowing attentive observation by the brain to read, understand, and validate it.
+The continuity of the envelope constitutes the skin, the mantle that unifies and defines the form’s limit, allowing the brain to read, understand, and validate it.

-2. Variation: Variation is introduced through changes in structural details, reminiscent of the individuality of each piece in an artisanal work.
+2. Variation: Introduced through changes in structural details, reminiscent of the individuality of each piece in an artisanal work.
 Variation allows the design to maintain a personal and unique style, evoking the authenticity of handmade work.

 Carpentry calligraphies thus become a distinctive hallmark that differentiates the architectural language and plastic sensitivity of various architects working with wood.
 Measuring, translating, constructing, and displaying these patterns will serve as a pedagogical tool for an exhibition within a university gallery, rescuing a traditional craft while maintaining a balance between geometric order and the visual variability that makes each design unique.